 - Strong work ethic and interpersonal communication skills, as evidenced by letters of recommendation, Dean's letter and medical school rotation evaluations.

 - A commitment to advancing medical knowledge through laboratory research, clinical research or medical education.

-- A passion for ophthalmology as indicated by involvement in research, medical school ophthalmology, electives, etc.
+- A passion for ophthalmology as indicated by involvement in research, elective rotations, or previous work/volunteer experience.

 Applications will be reviewed following the deadline.
-Once candidates are selected for interview, notification of interviews will be made via email by the program coordinator.
+Once candidates are selected for interview, notification of interviews will be made via email by our educational coordinator, Jen DiPiero.
 For the four vacancy positions, approximately 50-60 candidates will be interviewed.

 For any questions regarding your application, please contact Jen DiPiero via email at email@example.com.

 A full summary of resident benefits provided by the Cleveland Clinic (including salary levels and insurance coverage) can be located here.

 Cole Eye Residents also receive the following supplemental benefits: